Following is the transcript from a question and answer session conducted with a Group Four technical engineer.

 **It’s important to note that a load cell will always perform within OEM specification limits when new.
 However, after prolonged use and age, the performance will begin to degrade, and a 2 point calibration may not be able to compensate for this change.

 Now that we know there can be an amount of error between 2 points of a curve, it stands to reason that if we shorten the distance between the points, the smaller the errors will be had between those same points.

 So, if we calibrate our meter with more than 2 points, we will begin to reduce the measured errors and improve the performance of the load cell system.
 In Fig-2 below you can see the same 2 point calibration curve in the blue dotted line.
 Compare this curve with that of the individual data points.
 You can see an error grows up to the halfway point and then reduces as it gets to the highest data point.

 If we were to use a 5-point calibration method on this instance, you would get a performance more on the lines that the black line represents.
 Fig-3 demonstrates the new calibration curve with the red dotted line, when applying the multi-point calibration for 5 points.

 As the load cell ages with use, the linear performance will decay.
 With the use of a 2 point calibration, there will be a point where the load cell will not maintain the performance needed and may eventually get to a point where the errors cannot be compensated for.

 With the use of an indicator with multi-point calibration functionality, the errors can be compensated for and performance can be maintained.

 Group Four offers several products with multi-point calibration options:

 The DFI INFINITY B, M3, M5 and 7i all allow for multi-point calibration.
 We also offer the DSC USB, which has software that allows for multi-point calibration.
 Our sales representatives would be happy to help you select the right product for your application.
-Fill out our online contact form or give us a call at 1-800-419-1444 today!
+Give us a call at 1-800-419-1444 today!